Gurguii/docs/apache.md

 | Require | Controls access to resources based on conditions. | all granted, user user1, ip 192.168.1.0/24, ... |
 | AllowOverride | Determines which directives can be overridden in `.htaccess` files. | None, All, Options, FileInfo, AuthConfig, Limit, ... |

+Notes:
-***Note: when 'combined' is used in a CustomLog directive, access, agent and referer information will be in the same log file***
+- When 'combined' is used in a CustomLog directive, access, agent and referer information will be in the same log file
+- When using the SSL directives, there might be other modules that need to be enabled, plus the VirtualHosts definition should be placed in **/etc/httpd/conf/extra/httpd-ssl.conf**

 ## Permissions
 Make sure that rather the http user or group has access to the DocumentRoot and files within it.
-Also give write permissions whenever the server is supposed to require it.
+Also just give write permissions whenever the server is supposed to require it.

-Let's say I want to give access to the http server to a custom server that i have within my home dir.

-DocumentRoot = "/home/gurgui/github/opoweb"

 # Others